Representation Learning by Rotating Your Faces: The Proposed DR-GAN Model

 \SubSection{Generative Adversarial Network} Generative Adversarial Network consists of a generator $G$ and a discriminator $D$ that compete in a two-player minimax game.
 The discriminator $D$ tries to distinguish between a real image $\bf{x}$ and a synthetic image $G(\bf{z})$.
 The generator $G$ tries to synthesize realistic-looking images from a random noise vector $\bf{z}$ that can fool $D$, i.e., $G(\bf{z})$ being classified as a real image.
 Concretely, $D$ and $G$ play the game with the following loss function: \eqnvspace

 It is proved in~\cite{goodfellow2014generative} that this minimax game has a global optimum when the distribution $p_{g}$ of the synthetic samples and the distribution $p_{d}$ of the real samples are the same.
 Under mild conditions (e.g., $G$ and $D$ have enough capacity), $p_{g}$ converges to $p_{d}$.
 In the beginning of training, the samples generated from $G$ are extremely poor and are rejected by $D$ with high confidences.
 In practice, it is better for $G$ to maximize $\log(D(G(\mathbf{z})))$ instead of minimizing $\log \left( 1 - D(G(\mathbf{z})) \right)$~\cite{goodfellow2014generative}.
 This objective results in the same fixed point of the dynamics of $G$ and $D$ but provides much stronger gradients early in learning.
-As a result, $G$ and $D$ are trained to alternatively optimize the following objectives: \eqnvspace

-\SubSection{Single-Image DR-GAN} Our single-image DR-GAN has two distinctive novelties compared to prior GANs.
+As a result, $G$ and $D$ are trained to alternatively optimize the following objectives: \SubSection{Single-Image DR-GAN} Our single-image DR-GAN has two distinctive novelties compared to prior GANs.
 First, it learns an identity representation for a face image by using an encoder-decoder structured generator, where the representation is the encoder's output and the decoder's input.
 Since the representation is the input to the decoder to synthesize various faces of the same subject, i.e., virtually rotating his/her face, it is a {\it generative} representation.

 Second, the appearance of a face is determined by not only the identity, but also the numerous distractive variations, such as pose, illumination, expression.
 Thus, the identity representation learned by the encoder would inevitably include the distractive side variations.
 E.g., the encoder would generate {\it different} identity representations for two faces of the same subject with $0^{\circ}$ and $90^{\circ}$ yaw angles.
 To remedy this, in addition to the class labels similar to semi-supervised GAN~\cite{salimans2016improved}, we employ side information such as pose and illumination to explicitly disentangle these variations, which in turn helps to learn a {\it discriminative} representation.